 In today’s interview, we talk with Dr Maria Bostenaru.
-Maria is an architecture engineer with a research interest in the complex relationship between urban areas, natural hazards, and heritage.
-She tells us how she thinks that involving more humanities, which include, for example, the study of languages, literature, archaeology, together with information technology solutions may result in new important advances in her field of research.
+Maria is an architecture engineer interested in the complex relationship between urban areas, natural hazards, and heritage.
+She tells us how she thinks that involving more humanities, which include, for example, the study of languages, literature, archaeology, together with information technology solutions, may result in new important advances in her field of research.
 Moreover, she provides some useful tips on editing and authoring books.

 Hi Maria, can you briefly introduce yourself and your scientific background?

 Currently, I am a permanent researcher at the University of Architecture and Urbanism ‘Ion Mincu’ in Bucharest, Romania.
-I graduated from the University of Karlsruhe (now Karlsruhe Institute of Technology) in architecture, with focus on urban planning.
+I graduated from the University of Karlsruhe (now Karlsruhe Institute of Technology) in architecture, focusing on urban planning.
 In my diploma work, I looked at the vulnerability of water as an ecosystem.
 After graduation, during my specialisation in regional planning, I worked within the Collaborative Research Centre on Strong Earthquakes focusing on the Vrancea earthquakes in Romania, my home country.
-While still in Karlsruhe, I started a doctorate project in civil engineering investigating how applicable and economically efficient seismic retrofit interventions are when applied to existing buildings.
+While still in Karlsruhe, I started a doctorate project in civil engineering investigating how seismic retrofit interventions are applicable and economically efficient when applied to existing buildings.
 At the time, even though a thesis was submitted, I was not entitled to defend it due to bureaucratic and administrative issues.
 Despite that, during this time, I greatly benefitted from visiting, as a Marie Curie Fellow, and collaborating with the Reduction Of Seismic Risk (ROSE) school at the Istituto Universitario di Studi Superiori di Pavia, in Italy.
 At the latter, I also returned after winning a competitive Marie Curie Intra-European fellowship.
-After this experience, I returned to Romania with a Marie Curie reintegration grant and I started a new doctorate project in architecture namely ‘Interwar architecture with reinforced concrete structure exposed to multi-hazards in the European context.
+After this experience, I returned to Romania with a Marie Curie reintegration grant.
+I started a new doctorate project in architecture, namely ‘Interwar architecture with reinforced concrete structure exposed to multi-hazards in the European context.
 Intervention in the Romanian and Italian context’.
-In 2012 I obtained the doctorate.
+In 2012 I obtained a doctorate.

 What is your most current scientific focus?

 This is a difficult question.
 But I would say that the most recent advances are related to improvements in computing power.
 In fact, we can now address the impact of natural hazards on an urban or even larger scale.
-While 20 years ago we always dealt with scale issues and the decision of focusing on zones, or buildings or elements of a building; now there is more and more detail possible while taking into account whole urban areas and large infrastructures.
-In Rome, I attended the European Open Science Cloud for Research (EOSC) Workshop in February 2016, where members of the European Plate Observing System (EPOS) explained how to use large scale research facilities for seismology records with cloud computing.
+While 20 years ago we always dealt with scale issues and the decision to focus on zones, or buildings or elements of a building, there is now more and more detail possible while taking into account whole urban areas and large infrastructures.
+In Rome, I attended the European Open Science Cloud for Research (EOSC) Workshop in February 2016.
+Members of the European Plate Observing System (EPOS) explained how to use large scale research facilities for seismology records with cloud computing.
 Cloud computing is a breakthrough technology like the Internet of Things, which, to put it very simply, is a system of interrelated computers and similar devices capable of accessing and transferring data over a network and helping the automatization of data analysis.

 In my opinion, more steps are needed to include the cultural heritage dimension when proposing mitigation measures for risk from natural hazards.